 During 2011 - 2013, Syngenta was called upon again by industry participants to show responsibility and stop its overly aggressive commercialization.
-China's importance as a purchaser of U.S. corn and corn products had continued to grow and it still had not approved MIR162.
+China's importance as a purchaser of U.S. corn had continued to grow and it still had not approved MIR162.
 Syngenta's response was to expand sales for the 2012 and 2013 growing seasons, and capture more monopoly profits.

 In November 2013, the very occurrence that had been foreseen by industry participants, including Syngenta, occurred.
 U.S. exports to China were found to be contaminated with MIR162, which still had not been approved by China.
-China therefore began rejecting shipments of corn from the U.S. Shipment of distillers dried grain with solubles (DDGS), a byproduct of corn ethanol production sold by many industry participants, were similarly rejected and became subject to a prohibitive certification process in the summer of 2014.
+China therefore began rejecting shipments of corn from the U.S.

-After rejection of U.S. corn and corn product shipments, industry participants in early 2014 demanded that Syngenta immediately halt commercialization of Agrisure Viptera®.
-They also demanded that Syngenta not commercialize a brand new product, Agrisure DuracadeTM, which also contained MIR162 and a new event, not approved by China and other export markets -- Event 5307.
-The industry participants pointed out that they were "gravely concerned about the serious economic harm" to those in the industry, including both corn Producers and Non-Producers, caused by the loss of the Chinese market.
+After rejection of U.S. corn shipments, industry participants in early 2014 demanded that Syngenta immediately halt commercialization of Agrisure Viptera®.
+They also demanded that Syngenta not commercialize a brand new product, Agrisure DuracadeTM, which also contained

+MIR162 and a new event, not approved by China and other export markets - Event 5307.
+The industry participants pointed out that they were "gravely concerned about the serious economic harm" to those in the industry, including farmers, caused by the loss of the Chinese market.
 At that time, the National Grain and Feed Association quantified the economic harm as already ranging from \$1 billion to \$2.9 billion.